 Auerbach Art Library

-The Auerbach Art Library currently occupies three floors in the north wing of the original building.
+Today the Auerbach Art Library occupies three floors in the north wing of the original Wadsworth building.
 The collection consists of 40,000 acquired volumes.
 Additionally, it houses thousands of smaller catalogues and pamphlets in vertical files.
 The card catalogue was computerized in 2001.

 While not intended as a rare-book collection, the library includes notable volumes from Daniel Wadsworth, J. P. Morgan, Mrs. Samuel Colt, the Goodwin family, and others, as well as some 3,000 titles from the Watkinson Library collection.
 More recently the library has benefited from the donation of contemporary artists books from the Hartford-born artist, Sol LeWitt.

-The library’s furnishing and design recall the museum’s genesis as a nineteenth century atheneum.
+The library’s furnishing and design recall the museum’s genesis as a 19th century “atheneum.”
 The main reading room is paneled in oak shelving from the original Watkinson library of 1866.
 The walnut chairs are reproductions from Wallace Nutting’s Colonial Revival furniture shop.
 The ship models and paintings, selections from the Charles A. Goodwin Marine Collection, celebrate the maritime traditions of the Connecticut River.